 Gabapentin is now so common among overdose deaths in Kentucky that lawmakers have included it as a controlled substance.

-According to data from the coroner’s office in Louisville, gabapentin was found in nearly one-fourth of all overdoses.
+According to data from the Louisville coroner’s office, gabapentin was found in nearly one-fourth of all overdoses.
 Across the state, the drug is now showing up in about 1 in every 3 overdose deaths.

 The drug has been dubbed an “emerging threat” in the opioid epidemic in a national bulletin provided to narcotics officers.

 Despite turning up in a significant number of fatal overdoses, officials say gabapentin is likely not the cause of the deaths.

-Gabapentin can cause effects on the central nervous system, including drowsiness and low-level euphoria, but nowhere near the extent of opioid painkillers.
+Gabapentin can cause effects on the central nervous system, including drowsiness and low-level euphoria, but nowhere near the extent of opioid pain medications.